heptarch/heptarch.github.io/drafts/cone.md

 *Comment.*

 <span style="padding-left: 40px; display:block">
 This one plants a flag on a dungheap and cannot help but praise it; but in pointing the way, he loses the way.
-He ends up holding dung.
-One should praise nothing and point nowhere, though in saying so I plant my flag beside his.
+He ends up holding a pile of dung.
+One should praise nothing and point nowhere, though in saying so, I plant my flag on the same heap.
 </span>

 *Verse.*